Tulsi Gabbard's Success and Achievements in Timeline

 On July 15, 2015, Tulsi Gabbard received the Friend of the National Parks Award from the National Parks Conservation Association.

-December 2016: Congressional Gold Medal to Filipino Veterans
+December 2016: Bill to Award Congressional Gold Medal Signed into Law

-In December 2016, the bill co-sponsored by Tulsi Gabbard and Senator Hirono to award the Congressional Gold Medal to Filipino and Filipino American veterans of World War II was signed into law by President Obama.
+In December 2016, the bill co-sponsored by Gabbard with Senator Hirono to award the Congressional Gold Medal to Filipino and Filipino American veterans of World War II was signed into law by President Obama.

-On September 30, 2018, Tulsi Gabbard received the Ho'ola Na Pua Advocacy Award for "her dedication to serving and empowering human trafficking survivors in Hawaii" at their annual Pearl Gala.
+On September 30, 2018, Tulsi Gabbard received the Ho'ola Na Pua Advocacy Award for "her dedication to serving and empowering human trafficking survivors in Hawaii".

 On October 16, 2018, Tulsi Gabbard was honored as Hawaii Pacific University's 2018 Paul T. C. Loo Distinguished Alumni.

-On March 3, 2020, Gabbard earned two delegates in American Samoa, making her the second woman of color (after Shirley Chisholm) and the first Asian-American and Pacific-Islander presidential candidate to earn primary delegates.
+On March 3, 2020, Gabbard earned two delegates in American Samoa, making her the second woman of color and the first Asian-American and Pacific-Islander presidential candidate to earn primary delegates.

 November 2020: Jennifer Smith Reinstated

-On June 20, 2024, the Second Amendment Institute awarded Champion's Award to Tulsi Gabbard at Second Amendment Institute’s Annual Champion Ceremony in Washington, DC.
+On June 20, 2024, The Second Amendment Institute awarded the Champion's Award to Tulsi Gabbard at their Annual Champion Ceremony in Washington, DC.

 On February 12, 2025, Tulsi Gabbard was sworn in as the 8th Director of National Intelligence by Attorney General Pam Bondi.
-Gabbard assumed the role of leading 18 U.S. intelligence agencies and becoming the president's top intelligence advisor, promising to focus on the safety, security, and freedom of the American people.
-She is the first female military combat veteran, first Pacific Islander American, and first Hindu American to hold a Cabinet-level position.
+She became the first female military combat veteran, Pacific Islander American, and Hindu American to hold a Cabinet-level position.